IgorLiovin105/IgorLiovin105/README.md

-- 👋 Hi, I’m @IgorLiovin105 I'm 18 and currently live in Omsk
+- 👋 Hi, I’m @IgorLiovin105 I'm 18 and I live in Omsk
 - 👀 I’m interested in web programming, music and sport
 - 🌱 I’m currently learning HTML, CSS, JavaScript
 - 📫 You can reach me in VK: https://vk.com/igorlyovin105